 Millsteed, M., & McDonald, C. (2017).
 Attrition of sexual offence incidents across the Victorian Criminal Justice System.
 Melbourne: Crime Statistics Agency.

 National Center for Missing and Exploited Children (2017).
-Map of registered sex offenders in the United States. http://www.missingkids.com/ourwork/publications/exploitation/so-map
+Map of registered sex offenders in the United States.
+Retrieved from: https://www.missingkids.com/ourwork/publications/exploitation/so-map

 NSW Bureau of Crime Statistics and Research (2015).
 New South Wales criminal courts statistics 2014.
 Sydney: NSW Bureau of Crime Statistics and Research.